-- 2.3.
+- 2.2.
 A comparison of the age structure of Elford and England shows that the proportion of people aged 45 years and over is higher than that of England as a whole.
-This will have implications for the future demographics of the Parish, as 10 years further along, a greater proportion of residents will be of retirement age.
-The majority of residents are of white British origin with a low representation of other ethnicities. - 2.4.
-There is a higher proportion of households that own their homes compared to the District and National averages.
-Average housing price in the Parish was £374,362 (as of 2015) which is significantly higher than the averages for the District and at National levels.
-The Parish is categorised by predominantly detached dwellings and has a lower mix of dwellings in general than nationally and in the District. - 2.5.
-According to the 2001 and 2011 censuses, the total population of Elford grew from 581 to 632, which represents an increase of 8.8%.
+This has implications for the future demographics of the Parish as in 10 years a large proportion of residents will be of retirement age.
+The majority of residents are of white British origin with a low representation of other ethnicities. - 2.3.
+There is a higher proportion of households that own their homes compared to the Borough and National averages.
+Average housing price in the Parish was £374,362 (as of 2015) which is significantly higher than the averages for the Borough and National levels.
+The Parish is categorised by predominantly detached dwellings and bungalows, with flats and apartments significantly lower than nationally and in the Borough. - 2.4.
+According to the 2001 and 2011 censuses, the total population of Elford grew from 581 to 632 which represents an increase of 8.8%.
 Elford has a slightly faster population growth compared to that of Lichfield District (8.0%) and that of England (7.9%).